gmichel-SMU/W5-Intro2DS-HomeWork/README.md

 The data URL is: http://www1.nyc.gov/home/search/index.page?search-terms=Rolling+sales+update

-Th eproject will examine the data for ouliers and any unclean data.
+The project will examine the data for ouliers and any unclean data.